 “How?” he demanded.

-A white mist crawled across its body shrouding it from his sight.
-The mist suddenly billowed out into a great swirling cloud obscuring the dragon's form.
-Gersius heard a rustling noise like leaves blowing in the breeze.
-He shielded his eyes for a second when a sudden flash of light escaped from the cloud of mist.
-The sound was gone, and the mist ceased its motion.
+Gersius heard a rustling noise like leaves blowing in the wind.
+He shielded his eyes for a second when an intense flash of light escaped from the cloud of mist.
+Then all at once, the sound was gone, as the mist ceased its motion.

-“Azurastra?” he called out as the fog began to dissipate.
+“Azurastra?” he called as the fog began to dissipate.

 A shape moved in the cloud and out stepped a woman.
-Tall and lithe, with big blue eyes that glowed with blue fire.
-Her hair was smooth and silky, a bluish silver in color and it washed down her back collecting at her waist.
-Her skin was pale white, and strange blue tattoos of interwoven lines ran across her shoulders and down her back.
+Tall and lithe, with blue eyes that glowed with fire.
+Her hair was smooth and silky, a bluish silver in color, and it washed down her back, collecting at her waist.
+Her skin was pale, and strange blue tattoos of interwoven lines ran across her shoulders and down her back.

 Support "Dragon Knight Prophecy"